Riez

+Riez ([ʁiˈjɛs]; Provençal Occitan: Riés; sometimes Riez-la-Romaine) is a hilly commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+It is located northwest of the Lac de Sainte-Croix, stemming from the Verdon, on the road to Valensole, at the confluence of the Auvestre and Colostre.

 Geography

 The densely built village sits where two small rivers join—the Auvestre and the Colostre—in a glacially widened valley.

-Population
+Demographics

 Economy

 Riez is located in a district of fields of commercially grown lavender, which support a honey-making industry.
 Truffles are found: there is a weekly truffle market on Wednesdays from late November through March.

 History

 The domed hill was the hillfort headquarters of the Reii a Celto-Ligurian tribe, who gave their name to the Roman community in the valley floor near it: Alebaece Reiorum it was called, then Alebaece Reiorum Apollinares from the Roman temple of Apollo from which four Corinthian columns yet stand.
 The name evolved to Regium (until the 8th century) then Regina (until the 11th century).